reubenharry/website/content/blog/languagemodels.md

 Of course, this is just *mere* prediction of the next word, but is that any more relevant than to say that a person is a "mere" bag of jostling atoms?

 On the classical viewpoint, the answer is yes, it *is* more relevant, and the above demonstration has no understanding.
-Or to the extent that strong proponents of the classical view will concede that systems like GPTChat exhibit understanding, it is by the fact that they have learned, albeit through brute force, some true semantic representation, in the course of their word prediction objective.
+Or to the extent that strong proponents of the classical view will concede that systems like ChatGPT exhibit understanding, it is by the fact that they have learned, albeit through brute force, some true semantic representation, in the course of their word prediction objective.
 Tasks like few-shot learning are then intended to expose the inefficiency of this approach.

 An alternative classical response, more defeatist in nature, is to say that what the success of systems like these show is that these aspects of intelligence simply are not interesting, because they can be solved by hacks[^5].

 But in either case, there is no concession on the dichotomy between true and merely producing words in a way that gives the impression of understanding; equally, the view of the space of human concepts (the manifest image) as analogous to the space of programs or mathematical entities is never questioned.

-Constrast this to Dennett's perspective, under which there is no fundamental difference between taking the intentional stance towards GPTChat and taking it towards a person, although for now, still a difference of degree[^6].
+Constrast this to Dennett's perspective, under which there is no fundamental difference between taking the intentional stance towards ChatGPT and taking it towards a person, although for now, still a difference of degree[^6].